PawelFiuk/Gra-Pygame-in-work-/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to modify and distribute it as you see fit.

-Enjoy playing the Steampunk Platformer game!
-If you have any questions or need assistance, don't hesitate to reach out.